 Your best bet here is to go with a company that’s been in the area for a while and has plenty of five-star Google Reviews.
 Also, check to see if they have a lot of Better Business Bureau complaints.
 Even if they have an A+ rating, it’s more telling if a lot of your neighbors make the same complaints against them.

 How Long Does The Average Heat Pump Last?

 Heat pumps usually last between a decade and 20 years.
 That puts the average lifespan around 15 years.
-The more care and service you give it, the longer it will last — and do a good job.
-We’ve seen systems run for as long as 25 years with annual maintenance and regular cleanings.
+The more care and service it gets, the longer it will last — and do a good job.
+Some systems run for as long as 25 years with annual maintenance and regular cleanings.

 And, age is the crucial factor that affects everything else we’ve talked about there.

 If your system is running great at 15 years, keep it!
 If it’s already starting to falter, start looking at new ones.
 The silver lining is that today’s heat pumps are way better than what was on the market a decade or more ago.

 That means you don’t have to shell out for a top-of-the-line model to feel like you got an upgrade.

 It’s also sometimes possible to replace just the heat pump and not the air handler.
 But to do that, you have to find a new unit that’s compatible with the rest of your system.
 And, even if it’s the same model but from a different year, you may lose out on energy efficiency with mismatches equipment.

 Heat Pump Replacement In And Around Boise, ID

 Snowflake Air is the trusted name for expert heat pump replacement in and around Boise, ID.
 We have an A+ BBB rating and hundreds of five-star Google reviews.
 Call us at (208) 205-9178 or click below to schedule an appointment.